A perfect love, experience or fantasy, is part of everyone’s most intimate album; indeed, we all have a highly personal version of what love is.

 The above catalogues are not to be confused with the checklist ‘what I hope to find in my next partner’; the latter is like a warming up, like playing chess alone.

-Two words for love
+Two words for love: agapi & eros

-I was born in Greece and brought up in the Greek culture where we have two words for love: love-agapi (affection, fondness) and love-eros (cupid is the visual representation, and erot- is a common root).
-This dichotomy made me conscious about the separation of love and erotic love which penetrates many aspects of life in many geographic and cultural areas of today.
+I was born in Greece and brought up in the Greek culture where we have two words for love: love-agapi (affection, fondness) and love-eros (cupid is the visual representation, and erot- is the root from which the word ‘erotic’ derives).

 My studies and later traveling in life and in the world only reinforce the early feeling that our expectations and codes of love are culturally determined, as much as they are defined by our psychological patterns from family, mainly.